 If you have been in a motor vehicle crash, the time you have to sue may expire perhaps sooner than you think.
-Promptly consulting with a motor vehicle accident lawyer in Newport Beach is an important step to preserve your claim if huge damage was caused.
+Promptly consulting with a motor vehicle accident lawyer is an important step to preserve your claim if huge damage was caused.

 If your child suffered harm, but not you, from another’s negligence, the statute of limitations is tolled until your child reaches age 18.
 Upon reaching that age, your child then has two years to sue.
-If you were involved along with your minor child, it may prove best to find a personal injury attorney Newport Beach well before your child reaches the majority to have all claims in one lawsuit.
+If you were involved along with your minor child, it may prove best to find an attorney to have all claims in one lawsuit.
 In other words, if you’re involved, act as if the statute of limitations is two years.

 Getting a lawyer involved can seem costly, at first, but ensuring your case is backed by proper legal representation can strengthen your case.
 They can discuss next steps even if the statute of limitations has otherwise expired.
 In limited circumstances, a court might excuse your failure to meet the deadline.
 Under a doctrine called “equitable tolling,” a defendant who knew about the claim and was not harmed by your delay might not be able to prevail on the statute of limitations.
 Equitable tolling may arise when you pursue other remedies, such as workers’ compensation, if your wreck occurred while you were on the job.